 In week one of group class we review the schedule.
 Clients do not lose a class from holiday closure, it gets bumped out by one week!
 If a trainer needs to postpone a class you will be notified as soon as possible.

-*Every year we are closed the last week of August (sometimes into the first few days of September).
-These time frames usually overlap with Labor Day and Christmas.
-We are closed the last week of December for the holidays!
+*Every year we are closed the last week of August and the last week of December (sometimes into the first few days of the month following).
+These time frames usually overlap with Labor Day and definitely Christmas/New Years.

 Do I have to be a client to attend free Puppy Playgroups?